Les Paul: Guitar builder

-A less-expensive version of the Les Paul guitar is manufactured for Gibson's Epiphone brand.

 Multitrack recording

 Paul first experimented with sound on sound while in elementary school when he punched holes in the piano roll for his mother's player piano.
 In 1946, his mother complimented him on a song she had heard on the radio, when in fact she had heard George Barnes, not Paul.
 This motivated Paul to spend two years in his Hollywood garage recording studio, creating his unique sound, his New Sound.
 Paul stunned the music industry with his New Sound in 1948.

-Paul recorded several songs with Bing Crosby, most notably "It's Been a Long, Long Time," which was a number-one single in 1945.
+Paul played in Bing Crosby's back-up band for a number of years and recorded several songs with, most notably "It's Been a Long, Long Time," which was a number-one single in 1945.

 After a recording session, Bing Crosby suggested that Paul build a recording studio so he could produce the sound he wanted.
 Paul started his studio in the garage of his home on North Curson Street in Hollywood.
 The studio drew many vocalists and musicians who wanted the benefit of his expertise.
 His experiments included microphone placement, track speed, and recording overdubs.
 These methods resulted in a clarity previously unheard in this type of multitrack recording.
 People began to consider his recording techniques as instruments—as important to production as a guitar, bass, or drums.

 Capitol Records released "Lover (When You're Near Me)", on which Paul played eight different parts on electric guitar, some recorded at half-speed, hence "double-fast" when played back at normal speed for the master.
 This was the first time he used multitracking in a recording.
 His early multitrack recordings, including "Lover" and "Brazil", were made with acetate discs.
 He recorded a track onto a disk, then recorded himself playing another part with the first.
 He built the multitrack recording with overlaid tracks rather than parallel ones as he did later.
 By the time he had a result that satisfied him, he had discarded some five hundred recording disks.